-The dairy industry in Oregon produced 2.6 billion pounds of milk in 2022, and this production is valued at \$724 million.
-Oregon produces 20,921 pounds of milk per cow per year; this places them below the national average of 21,390 pounds per year.
-Morrow County in Northern Oregon contains 35% of all milk cows in the state.
+The dairy industry in Oregon produced 2.5 billion pounds of milk in 2023, and this production is valued at \$597 million.
+Morrow County in northern Oregon contains 35% of all milk cows in the state.
 Other major dairy counties include Tillamook, Marion, Yamhill, Klamath and Polk by herd size in descending order.